neurodatascience/file_tree_check/README.md

 ### Clone the repository

-Fork the repository first to allow to save your modification of the config file on github, then clone the forked repository on your machine.
+First fork the repository to allow to save your modifications of the config file on github, then clone the forked repository on your machine.

 ### Modify the config file for your need
-Inside the src/file_tree_check folder in your local installation, open the config.ini file and change the options to suit your need and use case.
+Inside the *src/file_tree_check* folder in your local installation, open the *config.ini* file and change the options to suit your need and use case.

-Be sure to modify the path to the proper location you want the output to be saved in.
+Be sure to modify the paths to the proper locations you want the outputs to be saved in.

 The config options are detailed in the "Config File" section of the readme below.

 ### Enter your config file path at line ~19 of main.py

-For the script to locate your config file no matter from where the script is run, the absolute path to the config file should be given at the top of the main.py file found under src/file_tree_check.
+For the script to locate your config file no matter from where the script is run, the absolute path to the config file should be given at the top of the *main.py* file found under *src/file_tree_check*.

 ## Usage